His, Hers and the Truth

 We believe that most veterinarians’ assessment of risk from raw diets is skewed by the fact that normal, healthy dogs and cats are not generally seen by vets, and that most nutrition research is done using commercial McKibble and McCan diets.
 If there is a large population of totally healthy dogs eating raw diets, they may never be noticed by a veterinarian.
 On the other hand, vets will usually see the dogs who got the 3-day old chicken bones from the garbage can, or the one whose owner misguidedly thought it was a good idea to give their dog the skin and bones from their holiday turkey.

-However, fact is, that biologically, specie appropriate raw diets do carry potential risk, but no more than that of ALL raw food.
-These can be reduced by feeding the freshest cleanest meat the pet parent, guardian and slave can buy, or pre-made meals from registered manufacturers in South Africa, such as those that we supply from Doggobone, Raw Love Pets, Simply Pets and Dogmatters, and following all the rules about temperature, storage and hygiene 61.
+However, fact is, that biologically, species appropriate raw diets do carry potential risk, but no more than that of ALL raw food.
+These can be reduced by feeding the freshest cleanest meat the pet parent, guardian and slave can buy, or pre-made meals from registered manufacturers in South Africa and following all the rules about temperature, storage and hygiene (see: USDA Food Safety Education, The Poultry Label Says “Fresh” (USDA)).
 Why registered?
 Simply put, these manufacturers must comply with a responsible level of hygiene, certified sourcing, and purchasing raw materials from registered abattoirs.
 See our article on Tips for Buying commercial raw meals.

 Kibble diets and dog treats also carry risk – and these can be reduced by buying fresh and high-quality food, rather than the cheapest stuff available, and by following proper storage and hygiene rules.
-But it’s worth noting that some of the priciest brands of kibble were recalled because of toxic contamination 62, so a high price does not ensure safety!
+But it’s worth noting that some of the priciest brands of kibble were recalled because of toxic contamination (see: Melamine Pet Food Recall – Frequently Asked Questions (FDA)), so a high price does not ensure safety!

-“Pets fed raw meat are suspected to shed meat-bornemore often in their feces than pets not fed raw meat.
+“Pets fed raw meat are suspected to shed meat-borne pathogens more often in their feces than pets not fed raw meat.
 In our study, dogs fed raw meat shed Campylobacter more frequently than dogs fed dry pellets; however, the difference was not statistically significant.”

 Some observations concluded that contamination could actually be due to sources other than the food, such as outdoor water sources.
 “Dogs exposed to outdoor water sources have an increased risk of shedding C. upsaliensis .”

-“This study shows that RMBDs can contain zoonotic however, a clear link between feeding RMBDs and infections in pets and pet owners still remains mostly unclear.
+“This study shows that RMBDs can contain zoonotic pathogens that can be a health hazard both to pets and in-contact humans; however, a clear link between feeding RMBDs and infections in pets and pet owners still remains mostly unclear.
 As feeding RMBDs gains popularity, the potential risks should be reviewed, and lists of precautions and typical disease symptoms should be made available to dog owners feeding their pets RMBDs.
 However, consumers should handle all dog food products carefully, being mindful of their potential risks to human and animal health.
-Several outbreaks of human Salmonella infections have been caused by contaminated dry dog foods [41–43].”that can be a health hazard both to pets and in-contact humans;
+Several outbreaks of human Salmonella infections have been caused by contaminated dry dog foods [41–43].”

 We agree – hence we have many information articles about hygiene, our welcome pack include a list of do’s and don’t, and we advocate responsible fooding practices.